NoahCardoza/CaptchaHarvester/README.md

 ## > harvester

 This will setup an HTTP server at `http://127.0.0.1:5000` by default.
 This server is also configured to proxy requests on whichever `DOMAIN` you pass it.

+If you are running MacOS/Windows and have the [Brave Browser](https://brave.com/) or [Google Chrome](https://www.google.com/chrome/), all you have to do is pass the `-b/--browser` flag set to either `chrome` or `brave`.
+This will automatically open a new instance of Brave/Chrome under a temporary profile with the proxy settings already configured and loaded at the DOMAIN that was passed to the script.
+If you want to use your main profile, you'll need to pass the `-r/--restart-browser` flag.
+To reconfigue the proxy settings the browser will need to be restarted if it is already running.

-Next, install an extention like [Proxy Switcher and Manager](https://chrome.google.com/webstore/detail/proxy-switcher-and-manage/onnfghpihccifgojkpnnncpagjcdbjod?hl=en) that supports **PAC Scripts**.
+If you aren't running MacOS/Windows then you'll need to install a proxy extension like [Proxy Switcher and Manager](https://chrome.google.com/webstore/detail/proxy-switcher-and-manage/onnfghpihccifgojkpnnncpagjcdbjod?hl=en) that supports **PAC Scripts**.
 Use a script like: